darkoverlordofdata/amp-sim/readme.md

 # amp-sim

 Amplifier Simulator with wad.js and webaudio-controls.js.
-Tuna.js is used for effects.

 ## Plug in